NAPBC STANDARDS

 ImpediMed adheres to HIPAA’s breach notification requirements, which in turn adheres to the breach requirements of many other regional regulatory bodies.
 Upon detection of a breach, immediate mitigation steps are taken to limit the extent of the breach.
 Affected Business Associates and Covered Entities are notified within 5 business days.
 Notifications to the governing bodies adhere to specific regional requirements.

-Can SOZO use Active Directory for User Accounts?
+Can SOZO use Active Directory for user accounts?

 Yes, SOZO offers integration into Active Directory and LDAP protocol.